 At the links above, the U.S. Centers for Disease Control and Prevention (CDC) provides comprehensive information about the differences between each type, how they are spread, as well as details on prevention and treatment.

-Today, it is believed that 290 million people are living with viral hepatitis unaware.
-In America alone, nearly 2.4 million Americans are living with the Hepatitis C Virus, it being the country’s deadliest infectious disease.
-Despite this reality, many state Medicaid programs still have several discriminatory restrictions in place that keep Americans from accessing Hepatitis C treatment and preventing the country from ending the epidemic.
+Today, it is believed that 290 million people are living with viral hepatitis and are unaware that they have it.
+In America alone, nearly 2.4 million Americans are living with the hepatitis C virus, it being the country’s deadliest infectious disease.
+Despite this reality, many state Medicaid programs still have several discriminatory restrictions in place that keep Americans from accessing hepatitis C treatment and in turn, are preventing the country from ending the epidemic.

 The National Viral Hepatitis Roundtable (NVHR), a national coalition working to eliminate viral hepatitis, and the Center for Health Law and Policy Innovation of Harvard Law School (CHLPI), have recently acclaimed Puerto Rico for removing discriminatory restrictions on access to hepatitis C treatment that were limiting more than one million Puerto Ricans who are covered by the Medicaid program from accessing life-saving medications.

-In collaborative efforts made by Abarca, ASES (Puerto Rico’s Health Insurance Administration), and Abbvie a research-driven biopharmaceutical company), these discriminatory barriers have been significantly reduced, and formally including hepatitis C treatment in its managed care program that covers all beneficiaries.
+In collaborative efforts made by ASES (Puerto Rico’s Health Insurance Administration), Abbvie (a research-driven biopharmaceutical company), and Abarca Health, these discriminatory barriers have been significantly reduced, increasing Puerto Rico’s rating to a “B” and formally including hepatitis C treatment in its managed care program that covers all beneficiaries.
 Increasing access to such treatment will help people of the island eliminate hepatitis C and improve treatment options.

-As part of Abarca’s unstoppable commitment to delivering better care on the island, especially to underserved populations, this step forward is an excellent milestone for Puerto Rico’s healthcare system.
+As part of Abarca’s unstoppable commitment to delivering better care to underserved populations, this step forward is an excellent milestone for Puerto Rico’s healthcare system.

 Abarca is proud to be able to aid in this great achievement and is committed to the work ahead.
-The Abarca team will continue to work with ASES and call attention to viral hepatitis in their communities and support access to the treatment programs needed.
+We will continue to work with ASES to call attention to viral hepatitis in our communities and support access to the treatment programs needed.